Initiatives in Design and Development

 Copper-free brake pad

 In the U.S. states of Washington and California, state laws have been enforced regarding restrictions on chemicals contained in automotive brake friction materials to prevent the impact of emissions of such substances on river and marine ecosystems.
-In the state of California, restrictions on copper will be enforced from 2021, and from 2025 onward, it will be illegal to fit new vehicles with friction materials containing 0.5% or more of copper.
+In the state of California, restrictions on copper have been enforced since 2021, and from 2025 onward, it is illegal to fit new vehicles with friction materials containing 0.5% or more of copper.
 Conventional friction materials have used copper to ensure safe and effective performance at high temperature.
 Akebono developed copper-free friction materials and started to market them for aftermarket products in 2007 and supply them as OEM parts to automakers since 2014.
-By combining multiple component materials, Akebono achieved the same performance as copper contained pads while keeping the cost at the same level.
+By combining multiple component materials, Akebono achieved the same performance as pads containing copper while keeping the cost at the same level.

 Akebono will continue to comply steadily with laws, including Washington state laws going forward.

-Electro-Mechanical Brakes employ an electric operating mechanism to press the disc brake pads.
-There is no need for hydraulic piping making the vehicle lighter, which in turn improves fuel efficiency.
+Electromechanical Brake Calipers employ an electric operating mechanism to press the disc brake pads.
+There is no need for hydraulic piping, making the vehicle lighter, which in turn improves fuel efficiency.
 They are also environmentally friendly because they do not use brake fluid, which must be properly disposed of whenever repairs are made.
+Another key feature is its high compatibility with the latest vehicles equipped with ADAS (Advanced Driver Assistance Systems), which automatically control the brakes.

 Low Drag Calipers